 - Clean air vents and filters: Regularly clean and replace air filters to reduce the circulation of airborne allergens.

-If you find that you are highly sensitive to allergens and cannot tolerate a Shih Tzu, other "hypoallergenic" dog breeds could be an option for you but remember all dogs produce allergens.
+If you are highly sensitive to allergens and cannot tolerate a Shih Tzu, other "hypoallergenic" dog breeds could be an option, but remember that all dogs produce allergens.

-- Poodles: Poodles are often considered one of the most "hypoallergenic" breeds due to their low shedding.
-They have a curly coat that claim to trap allergens.
+- Poodles: Poodles are often considered one of the most "hypoallergenic" breeds due to their low shedding and curly coats, which can trap allergens.

 - Bichon Frise: Bichon Frises have a dense, curly coat that sheds minimally.
 They are known for producing "less" dander compared to some other breeds.